eProsima/Discovery-Server/README.md

 # eProsima Discovery Server

-The [RTPS standard](http://www.omg.org/spec/DDSI-RTPS/2.3) specifies in section 8.5 a non-centralized, distributed simple discovery mechanism.
-This mechanism was devised to allow interoperability among independent vendor-specific implementations but it is not expected to be optimal in every environment.
+The [RTPS standard](http://www.omg.org/spec/DDSI-RTPS/2.3) specifies in section 8.5 a non-centralized, distributed, simple discovery mechanism.
+This mechanism was devised to allow interoperability between independent vendor-specific implementations but it is not expected to be optimal in every environment.
-There are several scenarios were the simple discovery mechanism is unsuitable or plainly cannot be
+There are several scenarios where the simple discovery mechanism is unsuitable, or it just simply cannot be
 applied:

 - A high number of endpoint entities are continuously entering and exiting a large network.